bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 .. autoclass:: indipyclient.ipyclient.Snap
    :members:

 The dumps and dump methods can be used to create JSON records of the client state.
-The JSON record does not include BLOB values, they are set as null.

 The Snap object has attributes, which are copies of the IPyClient attributes.